Commission for Scientific Investigations in Greenland: History

 The commission was established in 1878 by initiative of the professor of geology Frederik Johnstrup.
-He argued that the State of Denmark should spend some of the considerable income from kryolite mining concessions on furthering mineralogical and other research actitivities in Greenland.
+He argued that the State of Denmark should spend some of the considerable income from kryolite mining concessions on furthering mineralogical and other research activities in Greenland.
 In the very year of foundation, the commission funded an expedition led by J. A. D. Jensen to explore the inland icecap and the nunataks now named for J. A. D. Jensen.

 From 1879 to 1920, its official name was the Commission for Leading Geological and Geographical Investigations in Greenland (Commissionen for Ledelsen af de geologiske og geographiske Undersøgelser i Grønland).

 During the 1930s through the 1950s, the geologist Lauge Koch had a very strong influence on the commission's work.

 Because all research activity in Greenland from 1878 onwards have been recorded by the commission, its archives are extremely valuable to research in the history of Arctic exploration.